 Trump's Asia trip: Stops in Japan, China and beyond

-President Trump visited China Wednesday as part of a trip that will later take him to Vietnam and the Philippines.
+President Trump was in China Thursday as part of a trip that will later take him to Vietnam and the Philippines.

 "The president's trip will focus on three goals," National Security Adviser H.R.
 McMaster told reporters last week during a White House briefing.
 "First, strengthening international resolve to denuclearize North Korea.
 Second, promote a free and open Indo-Pacific region.
 Third, advance American prosperity through fair and reciprocal trade and economic practices."